-CRLX101 is a dynamically tumor targeted NDC that is administered intravenously.
-It includes a CDP to which camptothecin is covalently linked.
+CRLX101 is a dynamically tumor targeted nanopharmaceutical that is administered intravenously.
+It includes a cyclodextrin containing polymer to which camptothecin is covalently linked.
 We have demonstrated in preclinical studies that CRLX101 is a potent, durable and combinable inhibitor of topo 1 and HIF.
-We believe that the properties of CRLX101 could translate into important benefits for patients.
-We are focusing the clinical development of CRLX101 on cancer indications in which we expect the durable inhibition of topo 1 and HIF, in combination with other cancer treatments, will lead to differentiated efficacy.
-Initially, we are focusing on combinations with vascular endothelial growth factor inhibitors, or VEGF inhibitors, or CRT.
-Accordingly, we are currently developing CRLX101 in combination with Avastin in relapsed RCC and relapsed ovarian cancer, and in combination with CRT in rectal cancer in the neoadjuvant setting.
+We believe that the properties of CRLX101 could translate into substantial benefits for patients.
+We are focusing the clinical development of CRLX101 on cancer indications in which we expect the durable inhibition of topo 1 and HIF, in combination with other cancer treatments, to lead to differentiated efficacy.
+Initially, we are focusing on combinations with VEGF inhibitors or chemoradiotherapy.
+Accordingly, we are currently developing CRLX101 in combination with Avastin in relapsed renal cell carcinoma and relapsed ovarian cancer and in combination with Xeloda and radiotherapy in neoadjuvant rectal cancer.